whatnameisit/HP-Elite-X2-1012-G2-Hackintosh/README.md

 - [x] Wi-Fi / Bluetooth and Continuity

 ## Somewhat working
+- [ ] DP-Alt mode to output to secondary screen ~~need to test audio~~ and sometimes fails to output after wake.
 - [ ] Hibernation: Hibernation works, but is accompanied by the RTC power loss (005) error.
 See [Sleep, wake, and hibernation](#sleep-wake-and-hibernation).
 - [x] Realtek PCIe Card Reader RTS522A: The card loses connection upon wake.
 See [Realtek PCIe Card Reader](#realtek-pcie-card-reader).
 - [ ] Sleep and wake: See [Sleep, wake, and hibernation](#sleep-wake-and-hibernation).